10 Signs of an Ulcer You Should Never Ignore

 You have chest pain

 Some patients with ulcers describe chest pain, a term called “non-cardiac chest pain,” which refers to pain in the area that’s not caused by a heart attack or heart disease, according to the American College of Gastroenterology.
 The discomfort is commonly caused by a GI problem, though it can also stem from stress or anxiety.
+Here’s what else chest pain on the left side could mean.

 You’re more bloated than usual